 The warrant against Matthias F. was later withdrawn because, according to federal prosecutors, he had "admitted to broad criminal charges during days of interrogation."

 His case has caused a stir because he also works part-time for AfD parliamentarian Jan Nolte.
-The MP told DW he sees Maximilian T. as a "victim of a politically-motivated attack."
+The MP told DW in 2018 he saw Maximilian T. as a "victim of a politically motivated attack."
 Nolte, along with other AfD members, has made a request to parliament for the findings of the case surrounding Franco A., in which the defense minister is sharply criticized.
 The government has noted that the investigation is not yet completed, but so far there are no indications of a right-wing extremist network within the Bundeswehr.